coire1/ctf-web-board/README.md

 # CTF web board
-This is a sample skeleton to make a board for CTFs.
+A simple skeleton to make a score board for CTFs.
 The board uses [`Flask`](http://flask.pocoo.org/) to provide a simple HTTP API and [`Vue.js`](https://vuejs.org/) for the web app client and [`Sqlite`](https://www.sqlite.org/index.html) as database.